scionproto-contrib/jpan/README.md

 - Use slfj4 logging framework: widely used ond flexible.
 - Use Junit 5.
 - Use Google style guide for code
+- We do **not** introduce custom exceptions.
+The rationale is that we want our API to be as similar as possible as the standard networking API.

 ### TODO